7 Key CMMS Questions to Ask Before Purchasing Software

 Being able to scale your system accordingly is something to consider too.
 As your business grows, will the CMMS be able to keep up with this?

-4. How Long Will it Take to Implement?
+How Long Will It Take to Deploy?

 Timescales are important for any CMMS project.
 For example, consider the loss and expenditure during unplanned downtime of a vital business asset.